owenvickery/cg2at/README.md

                                    <b>Verbosity</b>
 </p>

-There are 3 levels of verbosity within this script:
+There are 3 levels of verbosity within this script, each includes the previous levels :

 no verbosity: